mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 expression.Invoke();
 ```

-With this, when you iterate `1000` times, you only hit `1000` lines of codes.
+With this, when you iterate `1000` times, you only hit `1000` lines of .
 Well, TBH, it is a bit tricky!

 In anyway, such implementations are considered by ORM and is not being considered by the developers during the development.
 Well, it is just crazy if the developer will write such consideration on their project.